 When enabling TLS for the Cloudera Manager UI, you must set the Java truststore location and password in the Cloudera Management Services configuration.
-If this is not done, roles such as the Host Monitor and Service Monitor will be unable to connect to Cloudera Manager and will not start.
+If this is not done, roles such as the Host Monitor and Service Monitor will not be able to connect to Cloudera Manager and will not start.